-High cholesterol is one of the accurate predictors of heart disease, so it's important to know your numbers.
+High cholesterol is one of the things that can tell you how likely you are to get heart disease, so it's important to know your numbers.
 When your LDL cholesterol level is high and HDL cholesterol is low, you may be at risk for a heart attack or stroke.

 Here's a breakdown of LDL cholesterol levels and health:

 Less than 70 milligrams per deciliter (mg/dL) – this is your goal if you're at very high risk for a heart attack

 Less than 100 mg/dL – the goal for people with heart disease or diabetes